Harivallabha/Smart_Dist_DB/README.md

 (As an ambitious goal, or extension of the project beyond the submission date (28.04.19) we intend to implement a parallel DBMS architecture for the same and carry out a performance comparison between the decentralized (distributed), parallel and the centralized cloud (distributed processing) solution.)

+Points to note:
-Point to note: Distributed (decentralized) database management is distinct from distributed processing.
+1. Distributed (decentralized) database management is distinct from distributed processing.
 A distributed processing solution usually makes use of a centralized repository/parent database.
+2. "Decentralized Cloud Deployment" - The data is centralized, but the database is replicated on different virtual machines.
+Hence, decentralized.

 **Motivation**: DVD and Movie rental outlets often store transaction information (handwritten) physically in books.
 A database distributed across the outlets in various locations would expedite the daily business process, and make data available for business analytics.
 Moreover, a distributed database offers performance improvements for query processing and doesn’t have a single point of failure.